Texas First-Time Home Buyers

 💵 At least $500 of your own earnest money in the deal

-Income limits, price caps and forgiveness terms are set by the City and change periodically — Beto confirms the current figures and whether your address qualifies before you write an offer.
+Figures above reflect the City's published terms as of August 6, 2026, while the program is paused.
+Income limits, price caps and forgiveness terms are set by the City and change without notice — and note the price caps run well below the statewide programs, so HIP fits a specific slice of the San Antonio market.
+Beto confirms the current figures and whether your address qualifies before you write an offer.

 The part nobody explains